 - Do not accept payment from individuals for a home you did not purchase.

 - Seek out your own reverse mortgage counselor.

-If you are a victim of this type of fraud and want to file a complaint, please submit information through the FBI’s electronic tip line (opens new window)or through your local FBI office.
-You may also file a complaint with HUD-OIG at www.hud.gov/complaints/fraud_waste.cfm (opens new window) or by calling HUD’s hotline at 1-800-347-3735.
+If you are a victim of this type of fraud and want to file a complaint, please submit information through the FBI’s electronic tip line (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or through your local FBI office.
+You may also file a complaint with HUD-OIG at www.hud.gov/program_offices/housing/sfh/hcc (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or by calling HUD’s hotline at 1-800-347-3735.

 Read the FBI’s intelligence bulletin on reverse mortgages (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) .